mayan-edms/Mayan-EDMS/docs/chapters/sources.rst

         web -> manual;
     }

-Document source can be configure to allow document bundles to uploaded as compressed files which are decompressed and their content uploaded as separate documents.
+Document sources can be configure to allow document bundles to uploaded as compressed files which are decompressed and their content uploaded as separate documents.
 This feature is useful when migrating from another document manager system.

+Sources are create in the :menuselection:`System --> Setup --> Sources` menu.

 .. note::